hyskoniho/ptymer/README.md

 if __name__ == '__main__':
     foo()
 ```
-You can find more information about this issue [here]().
+You can find more information about this issue [here](https://github.com/hyskoniho/ptymer/wiki/Handling-Parallelism).

 ## Contribution
 Contributions are welcome!!!
 Feel free to open issues and pull requests on the GitHub repository.
-Pay attention to [test files](https://github.com/hyskoniho/ptymer/tree/main/tests) content and don't forget to document every change!
+Pay attention to the [test files](https://github.com/hyskoniho/ptymer/tree/main/tests) content and don't forget to document every change!
+We use Pytest and there's a [workflow](https://github.com/hyskoniho/ptymer/blob/main/.github/workflows/unit_test.yaml) set up on GitHub Actions that you might want to check out.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/hyskoniho/ptymer/blob/main/LICENSE) file for more details.